arkin0x/cyberspace/readme.md

 # Purpose

 The purpose of the cyberspace meta-protocol is to create an extension of reality in digital space.
 This is accomplished by constructing a digital system that contains the same fundamental properties as reality: being permissionless (no actions can be prevented) and thermodynamic (every action has a cost paid to the universe in entropy).
+"Extension of reality" does not mean a simulation of reality but rather it refers to a wholly new and different piece of reality being unlocked and made accessible through this protocol.

-Combining the properties of the permissionless [nostr protocol](https://github.com/nostr-protocol/nostr) and [proof-of-work](https://github.com/nostr-protocol/nips/blob/master/13.md) enables this, allowing for the construction of a consequential metaverse similar to those predicted in sci-fi.
+Combining the properties of the permissionless [nostr protocol](https://github.com/nostr-protocol/nostr) and [SHA256-based proof-of-work](https://github.com/nostr-protocol/nips/blob/master/13.md) enables this, allowing for the construction of a consequential metaverse posessing [all of the properties predicted in sci-fi](https://habla.news/u/arkinox@arkinox.tech/LgILfOouzSU_hO3EnuUk4).

 # Abstract

-In reality we are able to do anything that we have the thermodynamic energy to do (this doesn't mean that all actions are acceptable or legal, but you can still _do_ them).
+In reality we are able to do anything that we have the thermodynamic energy to do.
+This doesn't mean that all actions are acceptable or legal, but you can still _do_ them.
 You can expend energy to move, communicate, build, etc. without any permission and the only way someone can stop you is by spending energy to oppose you.

 Likewise, all actions in reality have a thermodynamic cost that must be paid to the universe in the form of entropy.